-NOTE 9 - Deferred Grant Income
+NOTE 12 - Deferred Grant Income

-The Company receives grant monies from the British Linkage Challenge Fund to help the Company defray certain expenses and the cost of capital expenditures related to a specific project.
-The underlying project relates to the development of a linkage between the UK subsidiary and Hindustan Latex Limited, in India, to do end-stage manufacturing of the female condom and develop the market for the product in that country.
-The grant received is split between the Company and Hindustan Latex Limited pro-rata to their respective expenditure on the project.
+The Company received grant monies from the British Linkage Challenge Fund to help the Company defray certain expenses and the cost of capital expenditures related to a specific project.
+The underlying project relates to the development of a linkage between the UK subsidiary and HLL in India to do end-stage manufacturing of the female condom and develop the market for the product in that country.
+The grant received was split between the Company and HLL pro-rata to their respective expenditure on the project.

 The Company utilized the general precepts of U.S. GAAP and the principles of matching and conservatism to determine how to account for the grant monies received.
 The Company also utilized the guidance of International Accounting Standard No. 20 - Accounting for Government Grants and Disclosure of Government Assistance to further support the Company's accounting treatment of the grant received.
 The Company allocates its share of the grant monies to capital and expense pro-rata to the respective cost allocated to the project.
 Grant proceeds for expenses are credited to income in the quarter incurred.
 Grant proceeds for capital expenditure are deferred and released to income in line with the depreciation of the relevant assets.
-In the three and six months ended March 31, 2008, the reimbursement of project-related expenses was \$1,816.
-During the same periods, amortization of deferred grant proceeds were \$5,420 and \$8,232, respectively.
+In the three and nine months ended June 30, 2008, the reimbursement of project-related expenses was zero and \$1,836, respectively, versus \$116,788 and \$16,302, respectively, in the same periods of 2007.
+In the three and nine months ended June 30, 2008, amortization of deferred grant proceeds were \$7,815 and \$15,995 respectively.
+There was no amortization of deferred grant proceeds in 2007.

-NOTE 10 - Income Taxes
+NOTE 13 - Income Taxes